 |100 g dates||15 mcg|

 Many food products such as grains, flours, and cereals also started becoming enriched with folic acid starting in 1998.
 It is an effort from the U.S. Food and Drug Administration (FDA) to reduce the risk of neural tube defects.
+It is important to understand what does Vitamin B do to your body, including its role in maintaining good health.
 These foods can have upward of 140 mcg of folate per serving.

 Folate is one of the B-vitamins needed for many health functions such as red blood cell development and RNA and DNA creation.
 Adequate amounts have been demonstrated to reduce the risk of heart disease, cancer, and neural tube defects.
 It is in many foods such as eggs, spinach, dates, and nuts.
 Folate and folic acid are different forms.
 Folate is naturally present and folic acid is synthetic.
 Make sure you eat a wide variety of foods to see the full health benefits.